Julyana Soelistyo: Early life

 Julyana Soelistyo was born to Roman Catholic parents in Sumatra, Indonesia.
 She attended school in Penang, Malaysia, taking lessons in piano and violin.
 Later, she attended Oregon State University, where she appeared in productions of The Tempest (as Ariel), Les Liaisons Charmantes, The Misanthrope and Piaf.
 After Soelistyo graduated in 2002, she attended San Francisco's American Conservatory Theater to earn her MFA.
-During 1995 - 1997, Soelistyo played the title characters, all of which were children, in the Seattle Children's Theatre plays Naomi's Road, Alice's Adventures in Wonderland, and Still Life with Iris.
+During 1995–1997, Soelistyo played the title characters, all of which were children, in the Seattle Children's Theatre plays Naomi's Road, Alice's Adventures in Wonderland, and Still Life with Iris.

 Career

 Soelistyo met David Henry Hwang at the debut reading of Golden Child in California, after being recommended by Hwang's friend Judy Nihei.
 She was tapped to originate the role of Eng Ahn, the title character; in the play, Soelistyo portrayed both the 10-year-old and the 80-year-old Ahn.
 Golden Child, which premiered at the Off-Broadway Joseph Papp Public Theater, was reworked and moved to Broadway's Longacre Theatre, where Soelistyo continued in her role.
 She received largely positive reviews.
-The New York Times's Vincent Canby described her performance as "magical", and the Seattle Post-Intelligencer deemed her an "outstanding female newcomer".
+The New York Timess Vincent Canby described her performance as "magical", and the Seattle Post-Intelligencer deemed her an "outstanding female newcomer".
 Soelistyo won a Clarence Derwent Award and was nominated for a Tony Award, but lost to Anna Manahan.